The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber is a small business book published in 1995.

 - Your business is the product you sell, not the commodity

-- A system is necessary and provides:
+- A system is necessary and should provide:

 - E → vision in the real world